 - 2 packages unsweetened cherry Kool-aid

 - Mix dry ingredients together, then add wet ingredients.
 Paint.

 USING FACE PAINT– PAINT CUTE RED CHERRIES (adding a little brown stem and green leaf) on face and hands!

-3. Pack in small container, such as a film container, and you have wonderful tasting and smelling lip gloss.
-Of course the lip gloss is edible should some accidentally be licked off.
+- Pack in a small container, such as a film container, and you have a wonderful tasting and smelling lip gloss.
+Of course, the lip gloss is edible should some accidentally be licked off.